 On the same day, the FBI executed a search warrant at a Georgia election office.
 This is the same state where Trump notoriously asked the Republican secretary of state to find enough votes for him after he lost the 2020 election.
 The FBI’s actions underscore Trump’s continuing fixation with discredited claims about the 2020 election.

-Also during this spree, Trump posted two false claims that Walmart would be closing 250 stores in California due to the state’s $22 minimum wage.
+Also during this spree, Trump posted false claims that Walmart would be closing 500 stores in California due to the state’s minimum wage, which he falsely claimed was $22.
+California’s actual minimum wage is $16.50.
 These unsubstantiated claims were part of a series of attacks against California and its Democratic Governor, Gavin Newsom, who is contemplating a 2028 presidential run.

 Newsom refuted Trump’s allegations via his press office account, countering what he described as false information disseminated by the president.
 This exchange highlights the ongoing political tension between Trump and potential Democratic contenders as the 2028 presidential race begins to take shape.

-Pretti’s attorney declared the shooting as unjustified.
+Pretti’s attorney declared the shooting to be unjustified.
 Critics lambasted Trump’s post, noting his choice to attack a deceased American citizen in the early hours of the morning rather than addressing concerns about the use of federal force.

 Pretti was the second citizen in Minneapolis to be fatally shot by federal agents in January.
-Renee Good, a mother of three and poet, was killed by Immigration and Customs Enforcement (ICE) officers on January 7.
-These deaths led to national protests and calls for a nationwide ICE Out strike on January 30, mirroring growing concerns about federal immigration enforcement tactics and the use of lethal force.
+Renée Good, a 37-year-old mother of three, was killed by Immigration and Customs Enforcement (ICE) officers on Jan.
+7. These deaths led to national protests, mirroring growing concerns about federal immigration enforcement tactics and the use of lethal force.

 The incidents in Minneapolis, Minnesota, have led to questions about the Trump administration’s approach to immigration enforcement and the rules governing federal agents operating in US cities.
 Advocates for civil liberties have voiced concerns over what they perceive as an increase in force against American citizens during immigration operations.